xuej41/cpp-projects/README.md

-# C Project Repository
+# C/C++ Project Repository
-Under each directory is a seperate project.
+Under each directory are seperate projects/solutions to problems.
 Compiled binaries are not uploaded.